XaVIopensource/XaVIopensource/XaVI_concepts.md

 | `BIT`     | Bit test (logical AND without write-back) |

 Note:
-- `ROLA Rx` is the equivalent of `ADDC Rx, Rx`.
+- `ROLC  Rx` rotate left through carry can be achieved with `ADDC Rx, Rx`.
-- `ROLC Rx` is the equivalent of `ADDC Rx, Rx`.
+- `SHAL Rx` shift arithmetic left can be achieved with `ADD  Rx, Rx`.
 - `SWPB` is the equivalent of `RORA` 8 times.

-{What about `SHR`, `SHLL` and `SHLA` arithmetic and logical shifts left and right?}
+{What about `SHR`, `SHLL` and `SHLA` arithmetic and logical shifts left and right?
+Is `RORA` really Arithmetic Shift Right? i.e. MSB stays the same.
+Could a sign-extend be achieved by `RORA.B Rx`; `ADDC.W Rx,Rx` (if a byte rotate sets all upper-byte bits to bit 7)?

-By convention, 'Jumps' are long absolute: `MOVE aaaa, PC` for example and 'branches' are short relative, conditional on the `SF` flags.
+By convention, 'Jumps' are long absolut (example `MOVE aaaa, PC`) whereas 'branches' are short relative, conditional on the `SF` flags.
 But the Uncompressed instructions need not make the distinction.
-Relative addressing just performs an `ADD` through the `ALU`.
+Relative addressing just performs an `ADD` using the `ALU`.

 | Opcode | Condition |
 |--------|--|